 Christ is the mystery of godliness – We have gone from being estranged from

-God, while living in a world that has forsaken Him, that cannot know God on
+God, while living in a world that has forsaken Him, to becoming fellow citizens with the

 saints and are of God’s household.
-God hasn’t saved us just a little, but
+God hasn’t saved us just a little but entirely.
+The love that God has for us is

-end to it.
+end.
 God’s love is infinite; it is His primary attribute, so much that

 it defines him (1Jn 4-16).
 Some look for God’s love and can’t find it,